-Table 3 Panel C presents a similar variance decomposition analysis using the sample of individuals with family linkages.
-This includes a subset of hospital managers for whom NS measures are available for at least one parent or sibling (managers without such records are excluded), along with the records of their corresponding family members.
-Columns (1) and (2) replicate the individual fixed effects analysis from Panel A for this sample, confirming that individual fixed effects account for a substantial portion of the variation in NS.
+Table 3 Panel C presents a similar variance decomposition analysis using the sample of individuals with family linkages, including parents and siblings of hospital managers.
+Columns (1) and (2) replicate the individual fixed effects analysis from Panel A for this subsample, confirming that individual fixed effects account for a substantial portion of the variation in NS.
 Columns (3) and (4) replace individual fixed effects with family fixed effects, revealing that family fixed effects explain 22 to 27 percent of the cross-sectional variation in NS.
 While these estimates are slightly smaller than those of individual fixed effects, they suggest that a large fraction of time-persistent individual heterogeneity in negotiation skill is related to the factors common to the manager's family.

-To provide validation in a distinct and orthogonal context, we also assess how a manager's negotiation skill correlates with the return in their real estate transactions.
-We manually collect hospital managers' real estate transaction histories from LNPR and supplement these records with property details from Zillow.
+To provide validation in a distinct and orthogonal context, we also assess how a manager's negotiation skill correlates with the return in their real estate transactions.12 We manually collect hospital managers' real estate transaction histories from LNPR and supplement these records with property details from Zillow.
 Specifically, we identify all properties for which a manager is listed as a current or previous owner based on county deed records and tax assessment records in LNPR.
 We then retrieve the property's history on Zillow by searching for its address.
-This approach allows us to verify each manager's transactions by cross-checking the transaction date listed in Zillow against the transaction date based on deed records in LNPR.
-For each property, we collect detailed information, including the listing date and price, transaction date and price, and various property features such as the number of bedrooms and bathrooms, square footage of the property and its land lot, year of construction, and property type (e.g., single-family or multi-family).
+This approach allows us to verify each man-